Summer Foods to Help You Stay Cool

 Spicy Seasonings

 Can eating “hot” food keep you cool?
 This notion may seem like the complete opposite of what you should eat when you are already hot, but it is effective in making you feel cooler.
 If you look at food eaten in warmer climate countries, many of them have a good amount of spice and heat in their recipes.
-When consuming spicy ingredients, your body temperature increases, your pulse accelerates, and you tend to sweat more, which makes your feel cooler.
+When consuming spicy ingredients, your body temperature increases, your pulse accelerates, and you tend to sweat more, which makes you feel cooler.
 The increase in body temperature can make you feel cooler by diminishing the difference between you and the surrounding air temperature.